About Marnie Thies

 As a reliable and patient teacher, I have worked with students of all ages/abilities and backgrounds.
 During my lessons, I model how a student should practice.
 Practicing efficiently is important for learning pieces correctly.
 I also believe that having the right shoulder rest and chinrest is very essential to avoid problems with TMJ and other jaw disorders.
 The right shoulder and chinrest setup is also important for developing good shifting and vibrato.
 I feel that one of my strengths as a teacher is striving to make students' as comfortable as possible when playing.
 I have experience in working with students that have ADHD and other learning disabilities through the very gifted and talented.
 I believe that studying music can develop one's work ethic, concentration and patience.

-To increase the chance of a long lasting and pleasurable playing experience, it is best to wait until the first lesson so I can explain what to look for in a violin.
+To increase the chance of a long lasting and pleasurable playing experience, it is best to wait until the first lesson so I can explain what to look for in a violin and shoulder rest.